Skip to content

 In all cases, the token must have the api scope enabled.

-• It advised that a protected, non-human GitLab account (such as a service account or bot user) be used to generate the token.
+• It is advised that a protected, non-human GitLab account (such as a service account or bot user) be used to generate the token.
 Using a token tied to an individual's personal account increases the risk of the integration breaking if that user is offboarded or removed due to internal changes.

 • The entity associated with the token (whether personal, group, or service account) must have Owner permissions for the repositories within the GitLab groups being ingested into Boost.